Apple must loosen app payment system: judge in Epic Games case - RFI

 Apple does not allow users of its popular devices to download apps from anywhere but its App Store.

-The case in federal court came with Apple feeling pressure from a wide range of app makers over its control of the App Store, which critics say represents monopolistic behavior.
+The case in a California federal court came with Apple feeling pressure from a wide range of app makers over its control of the App Store, which critics say represents monopolistic behavior.

 © 2021 AFP